Stektpotet/Forknife-Spatula-Royale/README.md

 As our design was very fragment-heavy we learnt more about using them, aswell as learning more about usage of adapters, both for fragments and for different kinds of views (mostly RecyclerView, and it's power)

 ---
+## Notes

 We've chosen not to focus on testing of the app, in other means than ourselves actually trying out the features of the app, trying to see if they work as they should and trying to see whether or not they make sense from a users perspective.
 In other words, we've simply ran through the added features every time before a major commit to the working branch.
 We chose to rather focus on implementing the wanted feature set as time was limited during the end of the project.
 If we hadn't been slowed down in such a major way when trying to get the database up and running, we would have implemented some unit tests for the database functionality to make sure it worked every time we made changes to areas in the code touching the database.
 We evaluated this as very time consuming considering we'd already been spending way too much time on the database by then.
 Undoubtably we could also have added unit test for most of the list-functionality, such as adding/removing/swiping items by validating the changes.

+The dataset in the app is very limited.
+We focused on making the app functional with just sample data to provide the functionality needed, as scraping some recipe data together later on would be eazy enough.
+...
+Or so we thought - As of now: sunday, 6th of may the scraper we tought we'd use is almost done, but when looking through `Matprat.no`'s pages We've discovered that the dataset we were scraping is not free of use, and that we need permission from _Opplysningskontoret for egg og kjøtt_ in Norway to use it.
+As we won't be able to get that permission before the due date anyways we'll leave it as it is.
+If [INSERT PROFESSOR NAME HERE] want's to see the app working with a bigger dataset than what's currently in the app, we'd be more than happy to show it using our scraper (written in GoLang) solely for the purpose of showing the general idea of how the dataset would be expanded.